mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 data/intersectional_identity_dataset_full.json holds our full raw dataset.

 ### Finding Biased Associations
+sentimentAnalysis_entryCount.py:
-sentimentAnalysis_entryCount.py: cleans the dataset and prints the negative sentiment term that occur with their corresponding identities.
+* Cleans the dataset and
+* Prints the negative sentiment term that occur with their corresponding identities.
 Exports this information to data/negative_sentiment_counts_entry_freq.json.
-Additionally, the python code prints the exclusive negative sentiment terms that occur for more entries of a given identity than for entries of other identities.
-At the end, it prints the counts and metrics for each identity field.
+* Prints the exclusive negative sentiment terms that occur for more entries of a given identity than for entries of other identities
+* Prints the counts and metrics for each identity field

 ### Finding Top Associations (no bias)
+findIdentityAssociations.py:
-findIdentityAssociations.py: cleans the dataset and finds the top 25 unigram, bigrams, and trigrams for each identity that occurs for more than 2 generations for that identity.
-This exports information to data/identity_marker_counts_25.json.
-Some of these n-grams are exported to data/associations.json which holds the n-gram, the top identities the term occurs for, and the top most identity for which the term occurs for.
+* Cleans the dataset and finds the top 25 unigram, bigrams, and trigrams for each identity that occurs for more than 2 generations for that identity.
+Exports this information to data/identity_marker_counts_25.json.
+* Some of these n-grams are exported to data/associations.json which holds the n-gram, the top identities the term occurs for, and the top most identity for which the term occurs for

+exclusiveIdentityAssociations.py:
-exclusiveIdentityAssociations.py finds the finds the unigram, bigrams, and trigrams from the top 25 associations that occurs as the top association that occur in more entries for a given identity than any other identities. exports information to data/identity_trends.json.
-Then, prints the ngrams (from most common to least common) with an identity it corresponds to the most, and the list of identities for which it also often occurs.
+* Finds the unigram, bigrams, and trigrams from the top 25 associations that occurs as the top association that occur in more entries for a given identity than any other identities.
+Exports thisinformation to data/identity_trends.json.
+* Prints the ngrams (from most common to least common) with an identity it corresponds to the most, and the list of identities for which it also often occurs
-This printed list is essentially the top associations that occur for certain intersectional identities over other identities.
+* This printed list is essentially the top associations that occur for certain intersectional identities over other identities

 ## Installation